temporalio/documentation/CONTRIBUTING.md

 We are now committing the snippets into the docs source files.

-See the [full build command](#full-build-command) section for details on how to fully assemble the docs and, format them, and check for build issues.
+See the [full build command](#full-build-command) section for details on how to fully assemble the docs, format them, and check for build issues.

 ## How to use dPrint formatter